gansel51/appear-online/README.md

 ## Supported Operating Systems

-This package is currently supporting MacOS.
+The PyPI installation of this package is currently only supporting MacOS.
 Adding support for Windows and Linux systems remains the top priority for the package maintainers.
+However, Windows and Linux users can install this project from GitHub.

 ## Requirements

+Users that install from PyPI via `pip install appearonline` will have the dependent libraries downloaded automatically.

-Users should install the requirements by installing their operating system's `requirements.txt` file.
+Users that dowload this package via GitHub should install the requirements by installing their operating system's `requirements.txt` file.
 This can be done via the command `pip install -r mac-requirements.txt`.
 Supported operating systems are MacOS, Windows, and Linux.

 ### MacOS Security and Privacy Settings